MinghuiChen43/awesome-trustworthy-deep-learning/FULL_LIST.md

   - Key Word: Open-World Learning; Open-Set Recognition; Discovery of Unseen Instances; Incremental Learning.
   - <details><summary>Digest</summary> Traditional machine learning mainly supervised learning, follows the assumptions of closed-world learning, i.e., for each testing class, a training class is available.
 However, such machine learning models fail to identify the classes which were not available during training time.
 These classes can be referred to as unseen classes.
 Whereas open-world machine learning (OWML) deals with unseen classes.
 In this paper, first, we present an overview of OWML with importance to the real-world context.
 Next, different dimensions of open-world machine learning are explored and discussed.
 The area of OWML gained the attention of the research community in the last decade only.
 We have searched through different online digital libraries and scrutinized the work done in the last decade.
 This paper presents a systematic review of various techniques for OWML.

+- AI and Ethics -- Operationalising Responsible AI. [[paper]](https://arxiv.org/abs/2105.08867)
+  - Liming Zhu, Xiwei Xu, Qinghua Lu, Guido Governatori, Jon Whittle.
+  - Key Word: Survey; Ethics; Responsibility.
+  - <details><summary>Digest</summary> In the last few years, AI continues demonstrating its positive impact on society while sometimes with ethically questionable consequences.
+Building and maintaining public trust in AI has been identified as the key to successful and sustainable innovation.
+This chapter discusses the challenges related to operationalizing ethical AI principles and presents an integrated view that covers high-level ethical AI principles, the general notion of trust/trustworthiness, and product/process support in the context of responsible AI, which helps improve both trust and trustworthiness of AI for a wider set of stakeholders.

 - Opening up Open-World Tracking. [[paper]](https://arxiv.org/abs/2104.11221) [[code]](https://openworldtracking.github.io/)
   - Yang Liu, Idil Esen Zulfikar, Jonathon Luiten, Achal Dave, Deva Ramanan, Bastian Leibe, Aljoša Ošep, Laura Leal-Taixé. *CVPR 2022 oral*
   - Key Word: Open-World Tracking; Multi-object Tracking; Discovery of Unseen Instances.